-Excessive sweating is a very common problem and affects the lives of many people on a regular basis.
-For those suffering with it, this issue can be a truly significant problem that can impact a person’s self-confidence.
-For some who deal with severe underarm sweating, the embarrassment from excessive sweating can determine their lifestyle; it becomes the difference between what they choose to wear, or whether they even leave the house at all on a hot, humid day.
+Excessive sweating is a very common problem and affects the lives of many people regularly.
+For those suffering from it, this issue can be a truly significant problem that can impact a person’s self-confidence.
+For some who deal with severe underarm sweating, the embarrassment from excessive sweating can determine their lifestyle; it becomes the difference between what they choose to wear, and whether they even leave the house at all on a hot, humid day.

-In the Summer months when temperature rises outside, the problem can be made much worse as your nervous system tries even harder to keep its body temperature at a normal level.
-Coupled with the fact that we tend to wear less clothes in hot weather, this can mean that any sweating that does occur is visibly more obvious since it cannot be ‘hidden’ under other layers of clothing.
-Add to that daily face mask use due to the current Covid-19 pandemic, and the feelings of sweat and discomfort only get worse.
+In the summer months when the temperature rises outside, the problem can be made much worse as your nervous system tries even harder to keep its body temperature at a normal level.
+Coupled with the fact that we tend to wear fewer clothes in hot weather, this can mean that any sweating that does occur is visibly more obvious since it cannot be ‘hidden’ under other layers of clothing.
+Add to that the daily face mask use due to the current Covid-19 pandemic, and the feelings of sweat and discomfort only get worse.
 In the past, there were few treatments, besides prescription antiperspirants.
 With the advent of Botox treatments, underarm sweating can be treated in just a few minutes and the treatment lasts 4 to 6 months.

 Botox has a unique ability to treat hyperhidrosis due to its active ingredient, botulinum toxin, which is a neurotoxin that interacts with muscles and nerves.
-It is a popular cosmetic treatment when it comes to the appearance of fine lines and wrinkles due to its ability to “freeze” or limit muscle movement, thus relaxing the muscle and the lines that are caused by overuse of facial muscles.
-To treat underarm sweating, Botox behaves in a similar manner, but directs its attention to the nervous system: it actually blocks the nerves that are responsible for the activation of sweat glands.
-When Botox is injected by a board-certified dermatologist, like Dr. Michele Green, the overactive nerves become paralyzed, thus preventing the nerves from signaling sweat glands, so that you can finally stop sweating.
+It is a popular cosmetic treatment when it comes to the appearance of fine lines and wrinkles due to its ability to “freeze” or limit muscle movement, thus relaxing the muscle and the lines that are caused by the overuse of facial muscles.
+To treat underarm sweating, Botox behaves similarly, but directs its attention to the nervous system: it blocks the nerves that are responsible for the activation of sweat glands.
+When Botox is injected by a board-certified dermatologist, like Dr. Michele Green, the overactive nerves become “frozen”, thus preventing the nerves from signaling sweat glands, so that you can finally stop sweating.

-Botox is an FDA approved treatment for excessive sweating that can be injected directly into the sweat glands to help block the release of acetylcholine.
-These injections, in simple terms, shut down the sweat glands that produce the excessive sweating, which in turn effectively disable the sweating process in the location of the injection site.
+Botox is an FDA-approved approved treatment for excessive sweating that can be injected directly into the sweat glands to help block the release of acetylcholine.
+These injections, in simple terms, shut down the sweat glands that produce excessive sweating, which in turn effectively disables the sweating process in the location of the injection site.

-One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long lasting, helping to block excessive sweating for between six months.
-This means that for an individual who suffers with this issue more in the summer months, they can plan ahead and time things to coincide with the upcoming summer heat.
+One of the great things about using Botox to reduce hyperhidrosis is that, as a treatment, it is relatively long-lasting, helping to block excessive sweating for between four and six months.
+This means that for an individual who suffers from this issue more in the summer months, they can plan and time things to coincide with the upcoming summer heat.
 Additionally, patients can return to Dr. Green’s office every 6 to 12 months to repeat the procedure for continued dryness.
 You can discuss the treatment plan that reduces sweat and makes you feel comfortable for years to come.

 If it works for Chrissy Teigen, will it work for me?

-When applied to a specific area such as the underarms, Botox is incredibly effective at reducing or eliminating sweat.
+Yes!
+When injected into a specific area such as the underarms, Botox is incredibly effective at reducing or eliminating sweat.
 Research shows that Botox is 82-87% effective in reducing underarm sweat in the treatment area according to sweathelp.org.
 However, it’s important to note that the sweat-free effects of the treatment will only occur at or near the injection site.
 If you are experiencing excessive sweat in multiple locations, such as the underarms, hands, feet, or face, Botox can help address and treat each of these areas of the body, which are being affected.

 Does Botox in the armpits hurt?

 Botox is a safe and effective treatment for hyperhidrosis that is quick to perform and requires no downtime following the treatment.
-If you’re a first-time patient receiving Botox for your armpits, Dr. Michele Green recommends applying a topical numbing cream, to the area where you will have your Botox injections, one hour before the injections to ease any discomfort.
-The process generally causes little to no discomfort, and the treatment is typically completed within ten minutes.
+If you’re a first-time patient receiving Botox for your armpits, Dr. Michele Green recommends applying a topical numbing cream, to the area where you will have your Botox injections, one hour before the procedure to ease any discomfort.
+The process generally causes little to no pain, and the treatment is typically completed within ten minutes.
 A huge benefit of having this treatment is that it is fast to administer, and thus Botox truly is a ‘lunch-hour’ treatment.
 There is no downtime necessary following the treatment and you can resume your normal activities right after the procedure.
 Dr. Green advises patients not to participate in excessive or extreme physical activity, or take hot showers or baths, on the day of their Botox treatment.

 How long will it take until I see any results?

-Once the injections have taken place, the results are very fast acting.
-Botox will provide relief from sweating (from the area that was treated) within a few days after the procedure is performed, typically between 4 and 6 days.
+Once the injections have taken place, the results are very fast-acting.
+Botox will provide relief from sweating (in the area that was treated) within a few days after the procedure is performed, typically between 4 and 6 days.
 While it is not a permanent cure for excessive sweating, it can be used to help mitigate the issue and manage it more effectively for a significant period.
 The dryness from underarm Botox typically lasts for 4-6 months from your injection.
 After that time, you can return to Dr. Green to receive the treatment again.

 MiraDry treatment for hyperhidrosis